Evilvir-us/MacAttack/README.md

 Watch this video for an example on how to use MacAttack
 ### Mac Attack Tab

+1. Go to the Proxies tab, enable proxies and fill the box with proxies.
-1. Enter the stalker portal URL into the first box.
+2. go to the MacAttack tab and Enter the stalker portal URL into the first box.
-2. Set the speed (1-15).
-The default is 10, but speed 1 is the least likely to result in an IP ban.
+3. Set the speed (1-100)
-3. Click **Start**.
+4. Click **Start**.

 ---